lazaro92/AOC-2021/README.md

 ##Notes

 1. Day 3 part 2 requires refactor in getOGR and getCSR functions (only change a condition) (idea pass a anonimous function with the comparision that returns boolean).
+2. Day 4 part 2 the sample input gets the correct solution but not the real input.
+Check why.